Midwives, No Matter What

 How many midwives do we need?

-This represents one-third of the midwifery force needed to save millions of lives.
-Tragically, the World Health Organization only expects this gap to grow.
-The world is experiencing a shortage of health care workers due to underinvestment.
-There are not enough programs training future midwives, recruiting them into needed positions, and equipping them with supplies and resources once they are in a community.
-And, burnout from the COVID-19 pandemic has only exacerbated the problem.
+This represents one-third of the current midwifery workforce and a potential 4.3 million lives saved each year.
+Tragically, the World Health Organization only expects the number of missing midwives to grow.
+The world is experiencing a general shortage of health care workers due to underinvestment and burnout from the COVID-19 pandemic.
+But specifically for midwives, there are not enough programs training future midwives, deploying them where they’re needed most, and equipping them with supplies and resources once they are in a community.

-Further, all women in health care are vulnerable to sex and gender discrimination.
-Many women health care workers face heavy workloads at home and have seen that burden increase during the COVID-19 pandemic.
-But, while 70 percent of the world’s health care workforce are women, more than 90 percent of the world’s midwives are women.
+Further, midwifery has been especially impacted by gender inequality: more than 90 percent of the world’s midwives are women.
 This means discrimination in midwifery is especially pronounced.
-Some researchers have even linked the decline in the midwifery population to the medicalization of birth and to the idea that only doctors, who are more likely to be men than nurses or midwives, are qualified to deliver babies.
+Some researchers have even linked the decline in midwives to the medicalization of birth and to the idea that only doctors, who are more likely to be men than nurses or midwives, are qualified to deliver babies.
 This is a dangerous myth and it impacts pregnancies and childbirths across the world today.

 In Madagascar, UNFPA supports midwifery training programs.
 But, government funding cuts have ended programs that place graduates into clinics across the country.